Ferrexpo (LON:FXPO) Stock Price Up 22.4% – Still a Buy?

-Separately, Peel Hunt restated a “hold” rating and set a GBX 53 price objective on shares of Ferrexpo in a research report on Monday, November 10th.
-One investment analyst has rated the stock with a Hold rating, Based on data from MarketBeat.com, Ferrexpo currently has an average rating of “Hold” and an average target price of GBX 53.
+Separately, Peel Hunt reissued a “hold” rating and set a GBX 53 price target on shares of Ferrexpo in a research note on Monday, November 10th.
+One research analyst has rated the stock with a Hold rating, According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of GBX 53.

 Read Our Latest Research Report on Ferrexpo